Banksy: 2018–2019

 On 14 September 2020, the European Union Intellectual Property Office ruled in favour of Full Colour Black in the trademark dispute over Banksy's infamous "Flower Thrower".
 The European panel judges in Full Colour Black Ltd v Pest Control Office Ltd [2020] E.T.M.R.
-58) decided that Banksy's trademark was invalid as it had been filed in Bad Faith according to Regulation 2017/1001 art.59(1)(b).
+58) decided that Banksy's trademark was invalid as it had been filed in bad faith according to Regulation 2017/1001 art.59(1)(b).
 The judges were not convinced that the opening of the artist's "pop-up shop" demonstrated a real intention to legitimise the trademark, condemning it as "inconsistent with the honest practices of the trade" [at 1141].
 The artist's choice to be represented anonymously was not received well by the court either, noting that even if they found in favour of Banksy, legal rights could not be attributed to an unidentifiable person [1151].
 However, counsel for the defence strongly argued that to reveal his identity would diminish the persona of the artist [at 1135].
 Although not binding, the judges also referenced Banksy's previously critical statements about copyright, which contributed to the lack of sympathy for the artist's case [at 1144].

-In October 2019, a 2009 painting by Banksy entitled "Devolved Parliament", showing Members of Parliament depicted as chimpanzees in the House of Commons, sold at Sotheby's in London for just under £9.9 million.
+In October 2019, a 2009 painting by Banksy entitled "Devolved Parliament", showing Members of Parliament depicted as chimpanzees in the House of Commons, sold at Sotheby's in London for just under £9.9M (€M).
 On Instagram, the artist said it was a "record price for a Banksy painting" and "shame I didn't still own it".
 At 13 ft wide, it is Banksy's biggest known work on canvas.
 The auction house stated: "Regardless of where you sit in the Brexit debate, there's no doubt that this work is more pertinent now than it has ever been."